imagineLife/github-actions/21-cicd-wf.md

 ## A Workflow Overview
+### Branching Strategy
 - Master Branch
 - Develop Branch
-- In order for code to be added to EITHER of those branches, a pull-request needs to be made
+In order for code to be added to EITHER of those branches, a pull-request needs to be made

 When a new feature needs to be developed...